RosterElf Logo

 Sample daily staffing pattern

-A typical staffing pattern for a long day care centre.
+A typical staffing pattern for a long day care centre with staggered shifts aligned to attendance.

 6:30am-7:00am